 In some exceptional cases, an inspector may identify a concern where there is a lack of clarity in the licensing basis that results in a question as to whether the licensee needs to take an action to be in compliance with its licensing basis.
 In these cases, the inspector should consider the risk significance of the concern, as well as the response to and resolution of that concern, when determining the appropriateness of increased inspection effort.

 If the inspector is unable to reach a conclusion following a reasonable period of review that is commensurate with the overall perceived significance of the concern, the inspector should consult with their management to determine if suspending the review is appropriate.
 Any determination should be documented in the inspection report.
-Similarly, if the licensee can resolve the concern (i.e. provide information that shows the concern is not within the licensing basis or provide other measures of confidence to demonstrate safety), no further inspection effort may be necessary.
+Similarly, if the licensee can resolve the concern (i.e., provide information that shows the concern is not within the licensing basis or provide other measures of confidence to demonstrate safety), no further inspection effort may be necessary.

 If an inspector is unsure of the appropriate level of effort to expend, he or she should consult with management.
 Together they should weigh the perceived significance of the concern (e.g., considering the kinds and quantities of material, potential for exposure or contamination, resolution of the issue by the licensee, programmatic impact, etc.) with the estimated level of effort required to determine if there is a violation and the actual significance of that violation (age of the issue, availability of records, potential outcome, etc.) to determine whether additional effort is warranted.